axoflow/axosyslog-core-docs/content/docs/chapter-destinations/destination-snmp/_index.md

 {{% alert title="Warning" color="warning" %}}

-If {{% productparam "abbrev" %}} cannot resolve the destination hostname during startup, it will try to resolve the hostname again when the next message to be sent as an SNMP trap is received.
+If {{% param "product.abbrev" %}} cannot resolve the destination hostname during startup, it will try to resolve the hostname again when the next message to be sent as an SNMP trap is received.
 However, if this name resolution fails, the trap will be dropped.

 {{% /alert %}}